Euchre Rules

 euchre going alone and playing without a partner

 There are 5 tricks on the line every round of play.
 Players take turns, and each of them puts one card on the table.
-The player positioned left of the dealer starts the game if no one is playing alone.
-If the player who named the trump suit has decided to go alone, the player positioned left to them begins the round.
+Here is how the gameplay usually goes:

 Here is how the scoring works: